-Priority Agency Request Explanation Location 9/26 NYPD Provide surveillance (Argus) cameras Friends of Dag Hammarskjold Park and local residents request the installation of video camera(s) in the Garden Area of Dag Hammarskjold Park.
+Priority Agency Request Explanation Location 5/29 NYPD Provide surveillance (Argus) cameras Friends of Dag Hammarskjold Plaza and local residents request the installation of video camera(s) in the Garden Area of Dag Hammarskjold Plaza.
 District residents have reported criminal or offensive public behavior in the Park but PEP Officers and law enforcement are hindered by the need to actually observe the behavior when it occurs.
 Surveillance by video camera(s) would be a cost-effective means to identify incidents and deter future illegal activity.
 E. 47 St. between 1 Ave. and 2 Ave.
-11/26 NYPD Provide surveillance (Argus) cameras A video security system at Bellevue South Park would increase security for people using the park and help identify and deter criminal activity.
+6/29 NYPD Provide surveillance (Argus) cameras A video security system at Bellevue South Park would increase security for people using the park and help identify and deter criminal activity.
 Manhattan CB6 board office continues to receive notices from residents about problems at this site.
 Members of the board who reside at this location report that regularly they see inappropriate and vulgar behavior.
 Mt.
-Carmel Place & E 27th St, New York, NY 10016

-Expense Requests Related to Public Safety and Emergency Services
+Carmel Place & E 27th St, New York, NY 10016 7/29 NYPD Provide surveillance (Argus) cameras Security cameras should be placed at each of Stuyvesant Square Park's eight entrances.
+9 Rutherford Place Expense F Expense Requests Related to Public Safety and Emergency Services Priority Agency Request Explanation Location